Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Physics-informed neural network model of the settler dynamics

 We employ a two-optimizer training scheme for the PINN in each training stage.
 We start the training with a stochastic gradient descent (SGD) based optimizer (ADAM) \citep{kingma2017adammethodstochasticoptimization}, then switch to Limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm (L-BFGS) \citep{liu1989limited} for refinement.
 L-BFGS has been shown to be a very successful optimizer for training PINNs \citep{Markidis2021TheSolvers}, however, since it is a local optimizer, it has a tendency to get stuck in local minima \citep{Markidis2021TheSolvers}. \citet{du2019gradientdescentfindsglobal} have shown that SGD, due to its stochastic directions taken in optimization landscape can lead to (near) global training.
 Thus, we first use SGD to mitigate getting stuck in a local minimum, then we use L-BFGS to refine the network weights.
 In the pretraining stage, we use a fixed number of training epochs for each optimizer, 2000 for ADAM with a fixed learning rate of 0.001 and 300 for L-BFGS with the strong-Wolfe condition check activated.
-Moreover, we apply inverse Dirichlet weighting (IDW) \citep{Maddu2022InverseNetworks} every five epochs during the ADAM optimization stage to dynamically update the individual loss term weights, $\lambda_1$, $\lambda_2$, $\lambda_g$ and $\lambda_z$ in Eq.~\eqref{eq:pinn-loss-ic-cv}.
+Moreover, we apply inverse Dirichlet weighting (IDW) \citep{Maddu2022InverseNetworks} every five epochs during the ADAM optimization stage to dynamically update the individual loss term weights, $\lambda_\mathrm{data}$, $\lambda_\mathrm{diff}$, $\lambda_\mathrm{init}$, $\lambda_\mathrm{alg}$ and $\lambda_\mathrm{latent}$ in Eq.~\eqref{eq:pinn-loss-ic-cv}.
+We note that IDW is adopted here as a practical training strategy based on preliminary empirical observations of improved stability and performance compared to a static weighting, consistent with its use in our previous work \citep{VELIOGLU2025108899}; a systematic quantitative evaluation of alternative weighting schemes is beyond the scope of this study.
+We report the evolution of the adaptive loss weights (IDW) and the corresponding weighted loss terms during pre-training in \cref{fig:idw}.
+Although the weights span several orders of magnitude, the weighted loss contributions are of comparable magnitude.
 In the fine-tuning stage, we reduce the learning rate by an order of magnitude to 0.0001 and lower the number of training epochs to 1000 for the ADAM optimizer and 200 for the L-BFGS optimizer.
 Moreover, we disable the IDW as the weightings of the different loss components are kept identical to the final values established in pretraining.